jhhung/PEAT/README.md

 - -r : Mismatch rate applied in first stage reverse complement scan, 0.4 by default
 - -g : Mismatch rate applied in second stage gene portion check, 0.6 by default
 - -a : Mismatch rate applied in second stage adapter portion check, 0.4 by default
+- --qtrim : Quality trimmer; trim the last base of the reads until the mean quality value of the reads is larger than threshold
+- -q : The quality type.
+Type any one of the following quality type indicator: ILLUMINA, PHRED, SANGER, SOLEXA.
+Only for the option: --qtrim
+- -t : The threshold (quality value) of the quality trimmer, 30.0 by default.
+Only for the option: --qtrim
+- --verbose : Output running process bt stderr
+- --adapter_contexts : Output adapter contexts within the top ten numbers in report.txt; if you use this option, the program becomes slower.

 #### Single-end adapter trimming [this funciton is adapted from: https://github.com/vsbuffalo/scythe]